studentutu/FixMissingUnityEvents/README.md

 # FixMissingUnityEvents
 Tool util to fix missing unityevents invokations

+# Should only be used on scenes.
+Don't forget to apply all of the changes to the prefabs!

 ### Automaticly fixes invokations of the script when script was placed under different namesapce or under the assembly (changed assembly)